akrayvo/riot-gallery-viewer/README.md

 ```

 # doConsoleLog
-- write information to the console log and error log. needed for troubleshooting/testing/development only
+- write information to the console log and error log
-- used for troubleshooting/testing/development only.
+- used for troubleshooting/testing/development only
 - boolean (true or false)
 - default value: **false**

 # doConsoleTrace
-- write a code trace on every console and error log. needed for troubleshooting/testing/development
+- write a code trace on every console and error log
-- used for troubleshooting/testing/development only.
+- used for troubleshooting/testing/development only
-- rarely needed, but can help with troubleshooting.
+- rarely needed, but can help with troubleshooting
 - boolean (true or false)
 - default value: **false**